Matching polytons: Introduction

 \subsection{Overview of the paper}

 In Section~\ref{sec:notation} we recall the necessary background concerning graphons and the theory of matchings/tilings in graphons developed in~\cite{HlHuPi:TilingsInGraphons}.
+As an auxiliary tool for our main results, we prove in Section~\ref{ssec:characterizationofrpartite} that a graphon is $r$-partite if and only if it has zero density of every graph of chromatic number $r+1$ (see Proposition~\ref{prop:morecolors}).
+This in turn gives a characterization of bipartite graphons as those having a symmetric spectrum (see Theorem~8), which is a graphon counterpart to a well-known property for finite graphs.

 In Section~\ref{sec:extremepoints} we treat (half)-integrality of the extreme points of the fractional vertex cover polyton of a graphon.
-As an application, we deduce a graphon version of the Erd\H{o}s--Gallai theorem on matchings in dense graphs.
-In Section~\ref{sec:matchingpolytonconvergent} we show that if a sequence of graphons $(W_n)_n$ converges to a graphon $W$ then ``$\matchingpolytope(W_n)$ asymptotically contains $\matchingpolytope(W)$''.
-This result is dual to results from~\cite{HlHuPi:TilingsInGraphons} on the relation between $\fraccoverpolytope(W_n)$ and $\fraccoverpolytope(W)$, which we recall in Section~\ref{sub:coverpolytonconvergent}.
+The main results of this section are summarized in Theorems~\ref{thm:CovIntegral}, \ref{thm:CovHalfIntegral} and \ref{thm:CovIntegralImpliesBipartite}.
+As an application, we deduce a graphon version of the Erd\H{o}s--Gallai theorem on matchings in dense graphs (see Theorem~\ref{thm:EGgraphon}).
+In Section~\ref{sec:matchingpolytonconvergent} we show that if a sequence of graphons $(W_n)_n$ converges to a graphon $W$ in the cut-distance then ``$\matchingpolytope(W_n)$ asymptotically contains $\matchingpolytope(W)$'' (see Corollary~\ref{cor:assymptcont}, or Theorem~\ref{thm:convergencematchings} for a slightly stronger statement).
+This result is dual in the sense of linear programming to results from~\cite{HlHuPi:TilingsInGraphons} on the relation between $\fraccoverpolytope(W_n)$ and $\fraccoverpolytope(W)$, which we recall in Section~\ref{sub:coverpolytonconvergent}.

 Section~\ref{sec:concluding} contains some concluding remarks.